-Like how it is used in the EIA process, cartographic methods can be used to determine, spatially, the aggregate impacts that various projects can have on a particular VEC.
+As with how they are used in the EIA process, cartographic methods can be used to determine, spatially, the aggregate impacts that various projects can have on a particular VEC.
 For this, impact maps of each project considered in the analysis for the VEC in question are prepared and then, through a map algebra process, they are combined to generate an aggregate impact map relating to that VEC, as outlined in Figure No. 21.